Two vehicle accidents on two of Idaho’s megafires.

 We wish both of these firefighters a speedy recovery.

-About Bill Gabbert
+Author: Bill Gabbert

-One thought on “Two vehicle accidents on two of Idaho’s megafires.
+One thought on “Two vehicle accidents on two of Idaho’s megafires.”

 1. Interesting, just came off a fire east of missoula.
 The DIVS was determined to have us all “gaggle” our engines at the end of the day.
 The “only” way off the hill was extremely dusty and got very little water from our strike team of tenders.
 Numerous times we tried to get our DIVS to release us in small groups rather than the entire division at once.
 That did not happen.
 Fortunately we had no accidents, but the 60 minute drive back to ICP would have been safer and more pleasant if he had listened to numerous engine bosses, striketeam leaders, and other operators.
 Be safe out there.